-Improved Leg Strength and Hypertrophy
+Improved Leg Strength and Size

 The back squat, like the deadlift, builds serious leg and back strength as it engages all major muscles in your legs — big and small — and allows you to load the body with significantly more weight than what can be achieved with other moves like lunges, goblet squats, and leg extensions.

-More Power (Like, Lots More)
+(Way) More Power

 The squat patterning and performance outcomes have been linked to an athlete’s ability to jump higher and sprint faster.
 One study in the British Journal of Sports Medicine found a strong correlation between squats (well, half squats) and jump height.
 (1)

 If you’re an athlete, you may want to (strongly) consider adding squats to your strength training routine.

 Almost everyone engages in squats, or some for of them, daily.
 Where do you think the expression “pop a squat” comes from?
 When it comes to moving, if you don’t use it, your body will eventually lose it, so to speak.